WA9ONY/Pico-RP2040/README.md

 This repo is focused on documenting WA9ONY learning experinces, resources used and projects using microcontrollers for ham radio and other electronics projects.
 I will be exploring the new (2021) RP2040 microcontroller ecosystem that has shook the microcontroller industry with it's high performace, low cost ($1), small size (0.267 square inches) and availablity to other companies.
 Also, microcontrollers would not be complete without understanding the defacto standard (2005) Arduino microcontroller ecosystem.

-Look at the contents column of the below table to see the various ham radio microcontroller projects that have been written abou.
+Look at the contents column of the below table to see the various ham radio microcontroller projects (totoal >150) that have been written abou.

 David Haworth, WA9ONY
 + [QRZ](https://www.qrz.com/db/WA9ONY)